 With each light step, she twirled and sang this little song.
 A tingle ran up my spine as I realized what God was showing me.

-Graced.
+And yet, we are graced.
 We are graced to be touched by the beauty that exists in brokenness.
 There is a beauty beyond compare in brokenness.
 How precious it is to be a parent to one of these broken, beautiful butterflies, to be privileged to see God carry them through painful days by the strength of an encouraging smile.
 To feel the loss of what might have been, the crush of overwhelming need, and the Divine Light that runs through it all and makes it worth our efforts.

 Thank you, Sweet Jesus, for choosing me to love a child with a special need.